Uses of Interferon Beta-1b:

 - Talk with the doctor before starting any new drug, including prescription or OTC, natural products, or vitamins.

 - This medicine comes with an extra patient fact sheet called a Medication Guide.
 Read it with care.
-Read it again each time this medicine is refilled.
+Read it again each time interferon beta-1b is refilled.
 If you have any questions about interferon beta-1b, please talk with the doctor, pharmacist, or other health care provider.

-This information should not be used to decide whether or not to take this medicine or any other medicine.
+Disclaimer: This information should not be used to decide whether or not to take interferon beta-1b or any other medicine.
 Only the healthcare provider has the knowledge and training to decide which medicines are right for a specific patient.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
 This is only a brief summary of general information about interferon beta-1b.
-It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to this medicine.
+It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to interferon beta-1b.
 This information is not specific medical advice and does not replace information you receive from the healthcare provider.
 You must talk with the healthcare provider for complete information about the risks and benefits of using interferon beta-1b.

 More about interferon beta-1b